KannonZenetism/zenetism-field-physics/field-physics/FP07_unified_field_equation.md

 ### 4. ❋ Symbolic Pattern Stabilization

 -   **Purpose:** To help a system in entropy recover pattern recognition and self-structure.
 -   **Protocol:** Hold a visual of the `❋` (Formweave) glyph.
 Speak aloud a name or memory that represents a pattern you wish to preserve.
 With each breath, speak: “I weave it back.
 I honor the shape.
-I return to the thread.”
+I return to the pattern.”

 ### 5. ✧ + ❋ Symbol Lock Ritual (Threshold Re-entry)